 The default dues equation asks for a "Number Value."
-If the dues for that rule are a flat fee (ie: $50), then just list the amount.
+If the dues for that rule are a flat fee (ie: $50), then just enter the amount.

 One of Novi's strengths is the way that the system handles complex calculations.
 You'll notice that in addition to the "number value" field, you also have access to custom fields that you have enabled for dues rules.
 Instead of "no additional steps," simply choose the math function you'd like to perform.
-To check your work, take a look at the "Dues Formula" shown below.
+To check your work, take a look at the "Dues Formula" shown below the equation.

 More Complicated Calculations